crazedsanity/cs-webapplibs/README.md

 others, such as the logging system, are meant to be used with little need to understand their inner-workings.

+__WARNING #4:__ Due to lack of help, the only officially-supported database is PostgreSQL.
+Most things should be fairly well database-agnostic, though some of the fancier features (such as transactions within the upgrade system) may not work as expected: MySQL can sometimes automatically commits changes without warning, such as when transactions cross transactionable and transactionless tables.

 *On to the documentation...*

 This is a set of libraries for working with PHP-based web applications.
 It